-Artificial Intelligence (AI), mobile, social and Internet of Things (IoT) are driving data complexity, new forms and sources of data.
-Big data analytics is the use of advanced analytic techniques against very large, diverse data sets that include structured, semi-structured and unstructured data, from different sources, and in different sizes from terabytes to zettabytes.
+Big data analytics is the use of advanced analytic techniques against very large, diverse big data sets that include structured, semi-structured and unstructured data, from different sources, and in different sizes from terabytes to zettabytes.

-Big data is a term applied to data sets whose size or type is beyond the ability of traditional relational databases to capture, manage, and process the data with low-latency.
-And it has one or more of the following characteristics – high volume, high velocity, or high variety.
-Big data comes from sensors, devices, video/audio, networks, log files, transactional applications, web, and social media - much of it generated in real time and in a very large scale.
+What is big data exactly?
+It can be defined as data sets whose size or type is beyond the ability of traditional relational databases to capture, manage and process the data with low latency.
+Characteristics of big data include high volume, high velocity and high variety.
+Sources of data are becoming more complex than those for traditional data because they are being driven by artificial intelligence (AI), mobile devices, social media and the Internet of Things (IoT).
+For example, the different types of data originate from sensors, devices, video/audio, networks, log files, transactional applications, web and social media — much of it generated in real time and at a very large scale.

 The amount of data in today’s world is staggering.
 But big data offers vast opportunities for businesses, whether used independently or with existing traditional data.
 Data scientists, analysts, researchers and business users can leverage these new data sources for advanced analytics that deliver deeper insights and to power innovative big data applications.
 Some common techniques include data mining, text analytics, predictive analytics, data visualization, AI, machine learning, statistics and natural language processing.